adisaktijrs/adisaktijrs.github.io/source/_posts/Hexo-Minima-Theme-v1-0-Officially-Released.md

 &nbsp;
 ##### Footnote from me
 Thanks for using Minima for your Hexo blog theme.
 Hope you like it.
 If you have any problems with this theme you can ask me in the comments section below.
 And if you want to contribute to Minima just go ahead fork and make a pull request! 😁

+October 11: Anyway this theme PR to Hexo themes page is currently under review.